Petróczy-Kármán-Žurovec: PKZ-1

-The PKZ-1 was designed by Karman and Žurovec, and built by MAG in Budapest under Karman's direction.
+The PKZ-1 was designed by Karman and Žurovec, and built by MÁG Company in Budapest under Karman's direction.
 It had four radiating arms with a 3.9 m four-bladed rotor or propeller on top of each, geared in pairs such that each pair spun in the opposite direction.
 The rotors were driven from a single Austro-Daimler electric motor located centrally, beneath the observer's cockpit.
 The 195 kg motor produced 190 hp at 6,000 rpm, limited by the heat resistance of the insulation around the windings – in other respects it was capable of producing 250 hp.
 A ground-based generator fed direct current (DC) through the tethering cables to the motor.
 Landing gear comprised four inflated rubber-fabric cushions, one under the end of each arm.

 The finished craft was taken to Fischamend for flight testing.
 In a short series of four test flights in March 1918 the craft was able to lift three men.
 The wiring insulation in the motor burned out on the fourth flight and was not repaired.